quicklabby/kubernetes/README.md

 ----------------------------

 Step 5:
-- Install Letsencrypt certificate for staging/production with cloudflare DNS
+- Deploy Letsencrypt certificate for staging/production with cloudflare DNS

 ----------------------------